-Hardware Acceleration or GPU Rendering is a new feature in Internet Explorer that allows the browser to, while loading a webpage, move all graphics and text rendering from the Central Processing Unit to the Graphics Processing Unit.
-The idea is to speed up graphic performance and the rendering of webpages by moving it from the CPU to the GPU, thereby making IE perform faster.
+In general, Hardware Acceleration means using a computer’s hardware to perform a certain task and function faster than would be possible using software.
+This also allows for the smooth rendering of graphics.
+Hardware Acceleration or GPU Rendering is feature in Internet Options that allows the browser to use or not use Software Rendering while loading a webpage, move all graphics and text rendering from the Central Processing Unit to the Graphics Processing Unit.
+The idea is to speed up graphic performance and the rendering of webpages by moving it from the CPU to the GPU, thereby making Internet Explorer perform faster.

-In some cases, IE may show performance issues when rendering the webpage and you could end up facing one or more of these symptoms:
+In some cases, your browser may show performance issues when rendering the webpage and you could end up facing one or more of these symptoms:

 - Slow scrolling of webpages